-This rich gingerbread cutout cookies recipe makes soft cut-out cookies that are perfect for the holiday cookie exchange.
+Whether you’re getting together with friends and family over the holidays or celebrating a cozy Christmas at home, these festive gingerbread cutout cookies are easy to make with kids.
+Plus, they’re tasty, too.
+This rich gingerbread recipe makes soft cut-out cookies that are perfect for the holidays.
 Kids love to decorate gingerbread “people” and use frosting and other edible bits to personalize their creations.
-Hey, why wait until Christmas?
-Make gingerbread cookies to match any time of the year.

 - 4 cups all-purpose flour